Jefferies lifts Bristol-Myers Squibb Company [BMY] price estimate. Who else is bullish?

 Bristol Myers Squibb (NYSE: BMY) today announced the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) has recommended approval of Breyanzi (lisocabtagene maraleucel) for the treatment of adult patients with diffuse large B-cell lymphoma (DLBCL), high grade B-cell lymphoma (HGBCL), primary mediastinal large B-cell lymphoma (PMBCL) and follicular lymphoma grade 3B (FL3B), who relapsed within 12 months from completion of, or are refractory to, first-line chemoimmunotherapy.

-Bristol-Myers Squibb Company represents 2.11 billion in outstanding shares, while the company has a total market value of $144.23 billion with the latest information.
-BMY stock price has been found in the range of $68.67 to $70.005.
+The stocks have a year to date performance of -1.68 percent and weekly performance of 3.72 percent.
+The stock has been moved at -0.99 percent over the last six months.
+The stock has performed 5.13 percent around the most recent 30 days and changed -1.64 percent over the most recent 3-months.

-If compared to the average trading volume of 8.18M shares, BMY reached a trading volume of 7333475 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 8.15M shares, BMY reached to a volume of 9668409 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Bristol-Myers Squibb Company [BMY]:
+Here’s what leading stock market gurus have to say about Bristol-Myers Squibb Company [BMY]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BMY shares is $81.09 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BMY stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.